CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 **<ins>IOP uses a new attribute « authorization_id » for Session, CDR, AuthorizationInfo and StartSession objects.</ins>**

-This information is used to associate the « authorization » given by the eMSP at the beginning of a charging session with Sessions and CDR related to.
-It answers to real business cases, for example an eMSP giving 2 authorisations and receiving 3 CDRs.
+This information is used to associate the « authorization » given by the eMSP at the beginning of a charging session with Sessions and CDR related to it.
+This allows to tackle real business cases, for example an eMSP giving 2 authorisations and receiving 3 CDRs.
 Which ones should it pay?

 This new property must be provided by the eMSP during the authorisation process, then used by the CPO when it sends Sessions and CDRs related to the authorisation.